Legal Services Privacy Notice

 - religious or other beliefs of a similar nature

 - current and former name, telephone number, email address, address

 - copies of identity documents, national insurance number

-- personal information from public sources such as the electoral roll, social media, public directories, etc.
+- personal information from public sources such as the electoral roll, social media and public directories

 - receive information from other government agencies or departments relevant to the matter that we are advising on